By Eric Kowal, RDECOMApril 24, 2012

-PICATINNY ARSENAL, N.J. - Along the winding Snake Hill road in the Picatinny Arsenal 3500 area sits the Target Behavioral Response Laboratory (TBRL), which is responsible for providing answers to what engineers developing products seek most.
+PICATINNY ARSENAL, N.J.
+(April 24, 2012) -- Along the winding Snake Hill road in the Picatinny Arsenal 3500 area sits the Target Behavioral Response Laboratory, which is responsible for providing answers to what engineers developing products seek most.

-The TBRL provides non-invasive, behavioral human research experiments with devices that are non-lethal, less-than-lethal, or enhance lethality.
+The Target Behavioral Response Laboratory, or TBRL provides non-invasive, behavioral human research experiments with devices that are non-lethal, less-than-lethal, or enhance lethality.
 Essentially, researchers study the effects of products on live test subjects: people.

 The TBRL has created test beds to evaluate designs based on the warfighter's most urgent needs and can create new tests to meet the needs of an individual project or customer.
 A test bed is a facility or an environment used for testing something under development to assist Soldiers in their duties.

-The TBRL's is part of the Armament Research, Development and Engineering Center (ARDEC), and provides research services to ARDEC as well as private industry.
+The TBRL's is part of the Armament Research, Development and Engineering Center, or ARDEC, and provides research services to ARDEC as well as private industry.
 The Department of Defense has sponsored numerous TBRL research projects.